msartiano/java-exercise/README.md

   ...
 ]
 ```

+We could plan to extend the service by introducing:
+- Add test coverage
+- Build a frontend to display the images

 ## How to start
 Using the IDE of your choice, please initialise a starting Spring Repository using Gradle or Maven.